Cenay/TRFA-Doco/TRFA/wine-and-beer.md

   * [Beer and Wine](https://therealfoodacademy.com/beer-and-wine/) -> Oxygen modals

 >NOTE: Pricing and some package information is also in the FAQs "What are my wine and beer options" which is visible on Kids Parties, Adult Parties, and Business Parties.

+A common document we can all reference (and edit) is the TRFA Beverage List It's a Google Sheet, located [here](https://docs.google.com/spreadsheets/d/1D_KgOrlTjxNTUb1udC209EE-mUhMLTR5i6a-GjSajqs/edit#gid=0)